- Summer Camp

 Gloria Alvarez is a novelist and freelance writer.
 Her third book, Desert Kiss, won a Latino Literary Hall of Fame award.
 She has lived in Mexico, Spain, and Indonesia and has worked with WITS for 10 years.
 A member of Novelists Inc. and the Authors Guild, Gloria holds a B.S. in Spanish from Georgetown University and an M.A. in linguistics from the Ohio State University.
 In her spare time, she enjoys pottery, knitting, and scuba diving.
 She lives in Houston with her husband and two teenage daughters.

 Megan Applegate writes for (and with) the young and young at heart.
 A former writer for the El Paso Times and the Anchorage Daily News, she is a graduate of the bilingual MFA program at the University of Texas at El Paso.
 Her poetry has appeared in journals such as Border Senses, Rio Grande Review and Antietam Review and her middle grade novel Jasper and the Fiddlers Three will be released in the fall of 2013.
 She lives in Katy with her very own Prince Charming and four adorable minions.
-This is Megan’s first year with WITS.
+This is Megan’s second year with WITS.

-Carolyn Bolton so enjoyed her work as a substitute teacher while an undergraduate economics student that she enrolled in the education program at the University of Houston-Clear Lake where she earned her MS in early childhood education in 2004.
+Carolyn Bolton so enjoyed her work as a substitute teacher while an undergraduate economics student that she enrolled in the education program at the University of Houston-Clear Lake where she earned her M.S. in early childhood education in 2004.
 While pursuing her graduate degree, she combined her entrepreneurial spirit with her love of literature and opened a children's book store in 2002.
 After a successful and stressful run, Carolyn sold her business to focus on her family, her writing, and finishing her graduate degree.
 She joined WITS in 2006 for the opportunity to share the excitement of reading and writing with young children.
 She is currently working on her first novel and a large sack of possibilities for the second.
 Carolyn lives in La Porte with her husband of 18 years and their five children.

 A Corpus Christi native, Pamela Bond received her degree in journalism writing from the University of North Texas in 2007 and has worked as a reporter and editor for several Texas newspapers in addition to ventures in Europe and Australia.
 She continued to freelance while earning her master’s degree in creative nonfiction writing from Johns Hopkins University in D.C.
 After moving to Houston in 2011, she began teaching writing and literature (fiction, poetry, and drama) at San Jacinto College – North and assisting with a graduate course in communicating medical science topics at the University of Texas – Medical Branch.
 She is also the print editor for Medical Discovery News, a news service that aims to publish promising biomedical science research in an approachable and understandable way.
-Her current writing projects include a memoir, short story collection, and assortment of independent articles and essays on people, places, or ideas that fascinate her.
-This is her first year with Writers in the Schools.
+Her current writing projects include a memoir, short story collection, and an assortment of independent articles and essays on people, places, or ideas that fascinate her.
+This is her second year with Writers in the Schools.